Karakulam: Location

 Karakulam is located approximately 12km. from the closest major city, Thiruvananthapuram.
 The Karakulam Panchayat neighbours the Thiruvananthapuram Corporation.
 It lies on Thiruvananthapuram–Sengottai road.
 The nearest town is Nedumangadu, which is approximately 6km away.

-Transport to the Village
+Transport

 There are good transportation facilities from the city, with State Transport buses plying through this village frequently en route to Nedumangadu, Vithura, Ponmudi and various other places.
 The nearest railway station and airport are Thiruvananthapuram Central Railway Station (11 km) and Trivandrum International Airport (15 km).